What is Chemotherapy?

-- Destroys cancer cells that have spread in other parts of body (metastatic cancer).
+- Destroys cancer cells which have spread to other parts of the body (metastatic cancer).

 - Also, it destroys the cancer cells that have come back (recurrent cancer).

-- Chemotherapy before surgery: Chemotherapy is used to shrink the tumor before radiation therapy or surgery which is called neo - adjuvant chemotherapy.
+- Chemotherapy before surgery: Chemotherapy is used to shrink the tumour before radiation therapy or surgery which is called neoadjuvant chemotherapy.

-- Chemotherapy with combination of other treatment: Chemotherapy can be combined with immunotherapy, radiation therapy and surgery.
-Radiation therapy and surgery treats the cancer, while chemotherapy helps in killing the cancer cells that have spread at different places.
+- Chemotherapy with a combination of other treatments: Chemotherapy can be combined with immunotherapy, radiotherapy and surgery.
+Radiotherapy and surgery treat cancer, while chemotherapy helps in killing the cancer cells that have spread to different places.

-- Chemotherapy after surgery: Sometimes cancer cells may remain after surgery or radiation therapy, so chemotherapy helps in destroying the cancer cells which still exist after the treatment.
+- Chemotherapy after Surgery: Sometimes cancer cells may remain after surgery or radiation therapy, so chemotherapy helps in destroy the cancer cells which still exist after the treatment.
 This is also called adjuvant chemotherapy.

-The duration and frequency of chemotherapy depends on the following points:
+The main reason why chemotherapy is given is to cure cancer, control it or to relieve pain.
+The duration and frequency of chemotherapy depend on the following points:

 - Type of cancer